FASD Online Resources

 - Drinking and Reproductive Health: A Fetal Alcohol Spectrum Disorders Prevention Tool Kit - The kit includes a CD that aims to teach women's health care providers how to screen and advise all patients of reproductive age about risky drinking.
 Contains information about screening, education, counseling, and more.
 Continuing medical education credits are available.
 Ordering information is available.

-- Fetal Alcohol Forum - Newsletter for professionals that addresses research and medical issues.
+- Fetal Alcohol Forum - Newsletters for professionals that addresse research and medical issues.

 - Fetal Alcohol Spectrum Guidelines for Referral and Diagnosis - These guidelines are intended to assist physicians and allied health professionals in the timely identification, referral, and diagnosis of persons with fetal alcohol syndrome.

-- PediaLink Course, Fetal Alcohol Spectrum Disorders: Identification and Management - From the American Academy of Pediatrics, this course is designed for the primary care provider (medical home) with information about initial steps, referrals, and management including coordinating care with community services.
-A limited number of scholarships are available for the course.
-For details, contact Faiza Kahn.
+- Fetal Alcohol Spectrum Disorders Toolkit - From the American Academy of Pediatrics, these materials are designed for the primary care provider (medical home) with information about initial steps, referrals, and management including coordinating care with community services.

 - Reach to Teach: Educating Elementary and Middle School Children with Fetal Alcohol Spectrum Disorders - This 60-page document from SAMHSA is a resource for parents and teachers and includes an introduction to FASD and tools to enhance communication.